flux-framework/flux-core/doc/man1/flux-jobtap.rst

 **list** [*-a, --all*]
   Print the currently loaded list of plugins.
-Builtin plugins will only be displayed when the *--all* option is used.
+Builtin plugins will only be displayed when the :option:`--all` option is used.
 Plugins built in to the job manager have a leading ``.`` in the name, e.g. ``.priority-default``.

 **load** [*-r*, *--remove=NAME*] PLUGIN [KEY=VAL, KEY=VAL...]
   Load a new plugin into the job-manager, optionally removing plugin NAME first.
-With *--remove* NAME may be a :linux:man7:`glob` pattern match.
+With :option:`--remove` NAME may be a :linux:man7:`glob` pattern match.
 Optional KEY=VAL occurring after PLUGIN will set config KEY to VAL for PLUGIN.